tencentyun/intlcloud-documents/API/API 3.0/计算/无服务器云函数/触发器相关接口/设置函数触发方式_intl.md

 API request domain name: scf.tencentcloudapi.com.

-The API is used to create a new trigger based on the input parameters.
+The API creates a new trigger based on the input parameters.

 Default API request frequency limit: 100 times/second.